cuzfrog/WebDriverServ/README.md

 ###Feature:

-#####This project is written in Scala and includes two parts:
+#####1.This project is written in Scala and includes two parts:

-1.A server that runs a Selenium WebDriver and accepts client instruction.
+A server that runs a Selenium WebDriver and accepts client instruction.

-2.A client which controls the server and is put in your code as dependency.
+A client which controls the server and is put in your code as dependency.

-Based on akka remoting.
+#####2.Based on akka remoting.

-Add some convenient methods.
+#####3.Add some convenient methods:

+a.auto switch to window or frame.

 ###How to Use: